trustedsec/CS-Situational-Awareness-BOF/README.md

 Thank you to all of the contributors listed under contributors.
 Each have contributed something meaningful to this repository and dealt with me and my review processes.
 I appreciate each and every one of them for teaching me and helping to make this BOF repository the best it can be!

 ##### compiler used
-Precompiled BOF's are provided in this project and are compiled using a recent version of Mingw-w64 typcially installed from brew.
+Precompiled BOF's are provided in this project and are compiled using a recent version of Mingw-w64 typically installed from brew.